neondatabase/neon/README.md

 libssl-dev clang pkg-config libpq-dev
 ```

-[Rust] 1.55 or later is also required.
+[Rust] 1.56.1 or later is also required.

 To run the `psql` client, install the `postgresql-client` package or modify `PATH` and `LD_LIBRARY_PATH` to include `tmp_install/bin` and `tmp_install/lib`, respectively.

 To run the integration tests or Python scripts (not required to use the code), install
-Python (3.7 or higher), and install python3 packages using `pipenv install` in the project directory.
+Python (3.7 or higher), and install python3 packages using `./scripts/pysync` (requires poetry) in the project directory.

 2. Build zenith and patched postgres
 ```sh